Fundamentals of maritime autonomy: principles and technological concepts

 Partner Universities

 • Universitat Politècnica de Catalunya, Spain.
-Coordinator
+Coordinator university.

 • University of South-Eastern Norway – USN, Norway.
 Host university